opencv/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 ## Face beautification algorithm {#gapi_fb_algorithm}

-We will implement a simple face beautification algorithm using a combination of modern Deep Learning techniques and a traditional Computer Vision.
+We will implement a simple face beautification algorithm using a combination of modern Deep Learning techniques and traditional Computer Vision.
 The general idea behind the algorithm is to make face skin smoother while preserving face features like eyes or a mouth contrast.
 The algorithm identifies parts of the face using a DNN